 Studio Channel Islands presents ‘A Season of Art‘.
 This program of unique events has been carefully created to explore the cultural richness of our county and raise funds for Studio Chanel Islands.
-Join friends in sharing these special events, discover new vistas and learn about our community and the amazing creative.
+Join friends in sharing these special events, discover new vistas and learn about our amazing creative community.

-Event Three “The Art of Food and Wine at the Herzog Winery”
+Event Two “The Art of Food and Wine at the Herzog Winery”

 November 14, Herzog Winery at 11am – event concludes at 3pm

-Event Four: “The Art and Architecture of Cal State Channel Islands”
+Event Three: “The Art and Architecture of Cal State Channel Islands”

-Cost: $85 includes guided tour of the Campus by John Gormley plus special guest and transportation
+Guided tour of the Campus by John Gormley plus special guest.

 Nestled on 1200 acres at the base of the Santa Monica Mountains is the picturesque campus of California Mission and Spanish Revival architecture.
 The earliest buildings were built in 1934 as part of President Roosevelt’s New Deal program to house the California State Mental Hospital.
 Our private tour will be led by John Gormley, Campus Architect and Director of Planning, Design and Construction.
 From the iconic Bell Tower to the magnificent Broome Library, each renovated building merges the old with the new, leaving the most striking architectural and historical aspects intact.
 Structures originally designed to contain Camarillo State Hospital are now reinvented as open high-tech spaces for learning, research and gathering.
 We will have a no host lunch in the Dining Commons and transportation will be provided from SCI.